Fan Bingbing: 2007–2017: Heyday

 In 2016, Fan, along with her then partner Li Chen, was invited as the final guest on the popular Taiwanese talk show Kangsi Coming before its closure.
 She was featured in the action comedy Skiptrace alongside Jackie Chan and Johnny Knoxville, which won her Best Supporting Actress at the 1st Golden Screen Awards.
 Fan then starred in Guo Jingming's L.O.R.D: Legend of Ravaging Dynasties.
 The all-star film, which was released on 30 September, is China's first computer-animated motion film, but performed poorly at the box office.
 Fan won the Silver Shell for Best Actress at the 64th San Sebastián International Film Festival and the Golden Rooster Award for Best Actress for her performance in I Am Not Madame Bovary, directed by Feng Xiaogang.

 Fan was honored at the 2017 Time 100 Gala in Manhattan, recognized on Time magazine's list of the 100 most influential people.
 In April 2017, Fan was announced to serve as a jury member at the 2017 Cannes Film Festival.
 The same year, she starred in Sky Hunter, an aerial warfare film directed by her partner Li Chen.
 She also starred in the French film The Lady in the Portrait opposite Melvil Poupaud.
-In June 2017, Fan was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+In June 2017, Fan was invited to join the Academy of Motion Picture Arts and Sciences.